MWatty/the-office-memory-game-pet-edition/README.md

     2.
     3.

-* No spacing between the word flips and the flip counter on the game.html page, amended and working much better

-* Audio for card fliping is not adequate the sound is too slow and only makes a sound for every second card.
-This needs to be changed.

-* Need to get advice on the click to play do not like the way it moves.

-* Amended the icons on the card backs to all be paws as when shuffling the cards the matches were ties and paws.
+### Further Testing

+* The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+* A large amount of testing was done to ensure that all pages were linking correctly.
+* Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-### Devices
+#### Devices

-Tested the game funcitonality on both of the phones listed below:
+Tested the game funcitonality on the devices listed below:

+* Mac Book Pro
 * Iphone 11
 * Honor 10
+* Desktop

 ### Features Tested